CBD Dosage Guide for Beginners

 We find it important to note that only a government entity can legally call a recommendation a "recommended daily allowance".
 That’s why we can’t give a personal recommendation, but rather provide valuable information for the reader to consider on their journey.

-With that said, let’s jump right to it.
-The respected rule of thumb is to always start small and slowly increase if necessary.
+With that said, the respected rule of thumb is to always start small and slowly increase if necessary.
 In general, a person should begin with the lowest dosage and increase by 5 milligrams if the effects are not sufficient.

 Below we’ll discuss what factors could affect your dosage, but to get an idea of the general CBD dosage guidelines that our experts recommend, check out the CBD dosage chart below.